 The contemporary living and interconnectedness of all segments of life at local, national, regional and global levels, health issues do not recognize borders, which makes the collaboration with various partners an inseparable and indispensable feature of response to the modern health challenges.

 In this regard, international cooperation also plays an important role in the realization of this strategic framework in the context of: technical assistance, implementation of cross-border and regional activities and exchange of practices and experiences.
 The Ministry of Health has taken a leadership role in coordinating international cooperation in improving the health and well-being to achieve the vision and objectives of the NHS.

+At present, the Ministry of Health cooperates and coordinates health investments from a range of international partners like UN agencies (WHO, UNICEF, UNFPA, UNDP etc), the Word Bank Group, USAID, Swiss Cooperation, the EU, and other regional initiatives like the SEE Health Network.

 IV.4.
 Partnerships in Health